Primary source: History

 In scholarly writing, an important objective of classifying sources is to determine their independence and reliability.
-In contexts such as historical writing, it is almost always advisable to use primary sources and that "if none are available, it is only with great caution that [the author] may proceed to make use of secondary sources."
+In contexts such as historical writing, it is almost always advisable to use primary sources and that "if none are available, it is only with great caution that the author may proceed to make use of secondary sources."
 Sreedharan believes that primary sources have the most direct connection to the past and that they "speak for themselves" in ways that cannot be captured through the filter of secondary sources.

 Other fields

-In scholarly writing, the objective of classifying sources is to determine the independence and reliability of sources.
-Though the terms primary source and secondary source originated in historiography as a way to trace the history of historical ideas, they have been applied to many other fields.
+Though the terms primary source and secondary source have often been used when discussing ideas and matters related to historiography, it can also be applied to many other fields.
 For example, these ideas may be used to trace the history of scientific theories, literary elements, and other information that is passed from one author to another.

-In scientific literature, a primary source is the original publication of a scientist's new data, results, and theories.
+In scientific literature, a primary source, or the "primary literature", is the original publication of a scientist's new data, results, and theories.
 In political history, primary sources are documents such as official reports, speeches, pamphlets, posters, or letters by participants, official election returns, and eyewitness accounts.
-In the history of ideas or intellectual history, the main primary sources are books, essays, and letters written by intellectuals; these intellectuals may include historians, whose books and essays are therefore considered primary sources for the intellectual historian, though they are secondary sources in their own topical fields.
+In the history of ideas or intellectual history, the main primary sources are books, essays, and letters written by intellectuals; these intellectuals may include historians whose books and essays are therefore considered primary sources for the intellectual historian, though they are secondary sources in their own topical fields.
 In religious history, the primary sources are religious texts and descriptions of religious ceremonies and rituals.

 A study of cultural history could include fictional sources such as novels or plays.
 In a broader sense primary sources also include artifacts like photographs, newsreels, coins, paintings or buildings created at the time.
-Historians may also take archaeological artifacts and oral reports and interviews into consideration.
-Written sources may be divided into three types.
+Historians may also take oral reports and interviews into consideration.
+Written sources may be divided into three types: